Developing in C for the ATmega328P: Raspberry Pi and VS Code Setup Part 2

 VS Code Success

-Success is having your Uno blink about once per second.
-To confirm success, change the value on line 10 to either be much smaller or much larger.
+Success is having your Uno blink about 5 times per second.
+To confirm success, change the value on line 10 to either be much larger (2000).
 Then Ctrl/Cmd-Shift-b again.

 Do you see a significant difference in the speed of the blinking?